-Vehicles as weapons: London attack is part of a disturbing trend
+Vehicles as weapons: Muenster part of a deadly trend

 Why it happened: The driver may have been an ISIS sympathizer, Israeli Prime Minister Benjamin Netanyahu said.

-"All signs show he is a supporter of the Islamic State," Netanyahu said in January.
+"All signs show he is a supporter of the Islamic State," Netanyahu said.
 "We know there is a sequence of terror attacks, and it's quite possible that there is a connection between them, from France, Berlin and now Jerusalem."

 Date of attack: October 20, 2014